Jaccodouma/GD-A3/README.md

   - Vehicle damage status easier to see
   - Can we stabilize the gun when vehicle turning?
   - Keybinds for speed limiter (Try to use the ACE keybind maybe?
 Default is del, so ctrl+del = nearest speed lower than current, shift+del nearest speed higher than current)
+  - Maybe rework the ACE speed limiter.
+Right now it simply wont exceed the set speed, which makes no sense when going downhill for example.
+Maybe just ignore holding W whenever the speed is above the set speed?

 - Mission tools
   - Some mission timeout thing?
 (Mission ends after x minutes, admins can add to it)